-After excavation of the footings have been completed in accordance with MRTS92 Traffic Signal and Road Lighting Footings, placement of the anchor cage shall not be undertaken until the As Constructed Survey requirements have been met and notice of such Works provided to the Administrator.
-Hold Point 25
+After excavation of a footing has been completed in accordance with MRTS92 Traffic Signal and Road Lighting Footings, placement of the anchor cage shall not be undertaken until the As Constructed Survey requirements have been met and notice of such Works provided to the Administrator.

-After construction Works of the footings have been completed in accordance with MRTS92 Traffic Signal and Road Lighting Footings, an As Constructed Survey shall be undertaken.
+After construction Works of the footing has been completed in accordance with MRTS92 Traffic Signal and Road Lighting Footings, an As Constructed Survey shall be undertaken.